kingparra/hpfp/15_-_monoid_semigroup/notes.rst

 Identity

   An "empty" value that when combined with any other value produces that other value.

+  An identity is a value with a special relationship with an operation: it turns the operation into the identity function.
+There are no identities without operations.

   One example of this is the number :math:`0` for addition, since :math:`0+x` is always :math:`x`, and :math:`x+(-x) = 0`.

   For multiplication, the identity value is :math:`1`, since :math:`1*x` is always :math:`x`, and :math:`x*(x/x) = x*1`.

   When mixing colors in Photoshop, clear is the identity color since mixing any color with clear results in that color, and mixing any color with the exact opposite of that color (a color with opposite RGB and opacity values) results in clear.

-  ..
-An identity is a value with a special relationship
-  .. with an operation: it turns the operation into the
-  .. identity function.
-There are no identities without
-  .. operations.

 Monoid is the typeclass that generalizes these laws across types.